Focused on understanding and expressing the essence of this new terroir -- seeking sustainability, beauty and balance in the land and the wine.

 in Virginia, friends encouraged me to look into working in local wineries and breweries.
 Fast-

-forward a few years and countless mowing, pruning, and earth moving adventures, I find myself
+forward a few years and countless mowing, pruning, and earth moving adventures, I find myself a part of the Mount Alto Project.

 ...